calmm-js/partial.lenses/README.md

 array-like object, the result is `undefined`.
 When viewing an array-like object, only elements matching the given predicate will be returned.
 When set, the resulting array will be formed by concatenating the elements of the set array-like object and the elements of the complement of the filtered focus.
-If the resulting array would be empty, the whole result will be `undefined`.

 For example: